Sweet and Sour Chicken

 Instructions

-• Pour enough canola oil into a dutch oven or frying pan that is comes up from the bottom about an inch to an inch and a half.
+• Pour enough vegetable oil into a Dutch oven or frying pan so that comes up from the bottom about an inch and a half.
+Preheat on medium-high heat.

-• Add the chicken pieces to the large ziplock bag and shake until all the pieces are well coated.
+• Add the cornstarch to a large ziplock bag then add chicken pieces and shake until well coated.

 • Cook the chicken for 2-3 minutes, until cooked through and crispy.

-• Remove to a cookie sheet (no paper towels!) and continue cooking the remaining batches of chicken pieces.
+• Remove to a cookie sheet (no paper towels!) and continue cooking the remaining batches of chicken.

-• Add the chicken pieces back in and stir until the sauce has thickened and bubbling.
+• Add the chicken pieces and sauce, and stir until the sauce is thickened and bubbling.

 • Serve immediately, with optional garnishes of sesame seeds or green onions.